 As well as layering fragrances, a host of body treatments, skincare and hair mists can become part of a wider beauty routine, ensuring desired notes linger all day.
 Fresh Lotion for the Body offers a crowd-pleasing and uplifting scent of orange blossom and almond that’s light enough to layer with most Diptyque fragrances.

 No Diptyque collection is complete without a candle.
 Whether you choose fruity, woody, spicy or citrus notes, each Diptyque candle is crafted for maximum impact.
 "It’s the raw materials, the quality – that’s what sets us apart," says Julie.
 "Depending on the scent, it’s not the same dosage of wax for every candle and not the same amount of mineral wax we use – it depends on how the essential oils will burn, so we adjust it accordingly.
 It’s all about understanding and working with the raw ingredients."

 How to get the most from your Diptyque candle:

-1. "Our candles burn for 60 hours so always make sure that when it's new and you light it for the first time you leave it to burn for at least a couple of hours just so the first layer of wax is completely melted.
-Wax has a memory so if you don’t leave it long enough it will just stop and then burn down in a well.
-Then you feel like you’ve wasted the wax.
-This will ensure it burns evenly."
+1. "To make sure the candle burns evenly, leave it to burn for at least a couple of hours the first time you light it, or until the first layer of wax is completely melted.
+Wax has a memory, so if you don’t leave it long enough it will just stop and then burn down in a well," suggests Julie.

 2. "Always trim the wick.
-It should never be longer than the length it is when new otherwise you’ll get black smoke which is not pretty and will make the glass dirty.
-Always recentre it when you blow it out, adjust the position of the wick.
-Push gently with wick trimmers or scissors."
+It should never be longer than the length it is when new, or else you’ll get black smoke that makes the glass dirty.
+Always re-centre the wick when you blow it out; push it gently with wick trimmers or scissors."

-3. "With three wick candles, they need to always be trimmed and recentred in their own space otherwise you will get one wick which will just drown in the wax and not burn down.
+3. "For three wick candles, always trim and re-centre each wick in its own space to avoid one wick drowning in the wax and not burning down.
 Maintaining the wicks will ensure the entire candle burns effectively."